JoaoDEVWHADS/TTMediaBot/README.md

 - **Docker Containerization:** The bot runs in Docker containers based on Debian 11 and Python 3.10, ensuring compatibility with legacy dependencies while maintaining stability
 - **Proven Stability:** Since I first encountered this bot in 2021, the adaptations made to work around YouTube's restrictions, combined with the optimizations from 2021/2022, have proven to be excellent and reliable

+## 🎵 YouTube Music Support

+This fork includes optimized support for **YouTube Music** alongside regular YouTube:

+- **YouTube Search API Integration:** Uses the YouTube Search API for fast and reliable music discovery
+- **Optimized Library:** The original `youtubesearch` Python library has been replaced with a faster, more up-to-date version
+- **Performance Focus:** Designed to run with minimal bottlenecks, ensuring smooth playback and quick search results
+- **Unified Cookie System:** Both YouTube and YouTube Music use the same cookies configuration for authentication

+Switch between services using the `sv` command:
+- `sv yt` - Switch to YouTube
+- `sv ytm` - Switch to YouTube Music

+> [!NOTE]
+> **Exclusive Feature:** YouTube Music support is exclusive to this fork and is not available in the original TTMediaBot project.

 ## 🚀 Easy Installation (Recommended)

 This script will automatically install Git (if needed), clone the repository, and set up the Docker environment.